Where is Amsterdam, NY?

-From Points East & West: The City of Amsterdam is easily accessible from the NYS Thruway at Exit 27 or by travelling on Rt.
-5 Alternate Routes include: Travelling on Rt.
-5S to Route 30 North or from Rt.
-67.
+From Points East and West: The City of Amsterdam is easily accessible from the NYS Thruway at Exit 27 or by travelling on Route 5.
+Alternate Routes include travelling on Route 5S to Route 30 North or from Route 67.

 Major roadways: Access by road is convenient.
-Exit 27 off of Interstate 90 (NYS Thruway) is easily accessed on the South side of the city, with access to Route 5, 5S and Route 67 through the city connecting Amsterdam to four of the major East-West routes throughout the state.
-For North-South travel, Route 30 is one of two major access routes to the Adirondack Mountains High Peaks Region.
+Exit 27 off of Interstate 90 (NYS Thruway) is easily accessed on the South side of the city, with access to Routes 5, 5S, and Route 67 through the city connecting Amsterdam to four of the major East / West routes throughout the state.
+For North / South travel, Route 30 is one of two major access routes to the Adirondack Mountains High Peaks Region.

-Air Service: Air service is supplied by two area airports.
-General aviation aircraft are serviced by Fulton County Airport approximately 11 miles from the city.
-The nearest Commercial airport is Albany International Airport at approximately 30 miles from the city.
-Albany International also functions as a East Coast hub for both United Parcel Service and Federal Express.
+Air service: Air service is supplied by two area airports.
+General aviation aircraft are serviced by Fulton County Airport, approximately 11 miles from the city.
+The nearest Commercial airport is Albany International Airport, approximately 30 miles from the city.
+Albany International also functions as an East Coast hub for both United Parcel Service and Federal Express.

 Amsterdam has over 50 different local eateries where you can find something to eat.
-Food ranges from some of the best family owned restaurants in upstate NY; including family owned delis & cafes, some of the best pizza places in NYS, prime steak, seafood and Americana, casual dining & bars, and takeout & fast food/chain restaurants.
+Food ranges from some of the best family-owned restaurants in upstate NY; including family-owned delis and cafes, some of the best pizza places in NYS, prime steak, seafood, and Americana, casual dining and bars, and takeout and fast food/chain restaurants.